petterjuan/agentic-reliability-framework/README.md

 > and enforces clean OSS/Enterprise boundaries.
 > **All public imports are now guaranteed stable for production use.**

-## 🔒 Stability Guarantees (v3.3.9+)

-ARF v3.3.9 introduces **hard stability guarantees** for OSS users:

-- ✅ No circular imports
-- ✅ Direct, absolute imports for all public APIs
-- ✅ Pydantic v2 ↔ Dataclass compatibility wrapper
-- ✅ Graceful fallback behavior (no runtime crashes)
-- ✅ Advisory-only execution enforced at runtime

-If you can import it, it is safe to use in production.

 ---

 ## Why ARF Exists